krishnaji/CICDLabsHOL/README.md

 ---
 ![D31.png][31]
 ---
-Now select Production task and configure it to sawp the production and stage slots.
+Now select Production task and configure it to swap the production and stage slots.
 Save it.

 ![D32.png][32]
 ---
-Create a new rlease.
+Create a new release.

 ![D33.png][33]
 ---
-Select all enviroments.
+Select all environments.

 ![D34.png][34]
 ---